 Beginning at puberty and progressing through young adulthood, girls are a bundle of hormones and physical bodily changes.
 They are preparing to become women and to bear children.
 These changes are often overwhelming for a young girl.

 Add to these physical changes the feelings of awkwardness, competition with other girls for attention, peer pressure, and sudden sexual sensations that they aren’t mature enough to handle yet, and the result can be overwhelming.
 Some girls may become depressed.
-Some signs that parents and other concerned adults can look for include:
+Here are a few of the common signs that parents and other concerned adults may notice:

 - Weight gain or loss